 Table of contents:

-The best Soviet lenses: photos, history
+- The best Soviet portrait lenses

 With the advent of digital cameras, anyone can take an infinite number of their own pictures from any angle.
 However, pretty soon, lovers of capturing beautiful moments realized that for good work (except for sheer enthusiasm) they need a decent camera with decent optics, and not a soap dish with a plastic lens.
 Therefore, the fashion for the purchase of professional or semi-professional devices gradually came.
 But then it turned out that the lenses on them cost a lot of money, which most amateur enthusiasts simply do not have.
 An alternative has been found.
 It was the old Soviet lenses, which, it turned out, can still be shot on cool modern cameras.
 Let's look at the best of them, which can still be safely used today when going on a photo hunt.